 Get Ready for the Perfect Day Ahead!

-Costa Mesa is where urban energy meets suburban vibes.
-Thanks to its central location and affordable living, this Orange County city is home to young professionals, laidback locals and countless promising businesses.
+Looking for your next SoCal getaway?
+Look no further than Costa Mesa, where urban energy meets suburban vibes.
+Thanks to its central location and affordable living, this Orange County city is home to young professionals, laid-back locals and countless promising businesses.
 If you’re looking to explore a new area, this hip OC hideaway is a must-visit.
 With its trendy coffee shops, peaceful parks and swanky bar scene, there is no shortage of entertainment when visiting the “City of the Arts!”
 From dawn to dusk, here’s how to spend a splendid day in Costa Mesa.
-Costa Mesa Itinerary

 Stay: Avenue of the Arts Costa Mesa, A Tribute Portfolio Hotel

-With proximity to some of the best shopping, dining and entertainment Orange County has to offer, Avenue of the Arts Costa Mesa, A Tribute Portfolio Hotel is the place to visit this spring.
-This chic boutique hotel breaks beyond the typical vacation experience with its sophisticated design, sumptuous amenities and prime location in the heart of Costa Mesa.
-Their sincere staff is dedicated to helping you make the most of every moment, which is why the property is currently offering a Fuel Pass Package!
-The promo was created to help offset high gas prices by giving guests a $50 USD gift card to cover gas expenses or use to dine at the hotel’s award-winning Silver Trumpet Restaurant and Bar, along with receiving complimentary overnight parking!
-To enjoy this offer, guests who book must stay a minimum of two nights.
+With proximity to some of the best shopping, dining and entertainment Orange County has to offer, Avenue of the Arts Costa Mesa, A Tribute Portfolio Hotel is the place to visit this summer.
+This theater-inspired, boutique hotel breaks beyond the typical hotel experience with its opulent design, sumptuous amenities, and prime location in the heart of Costa Mesa.
+Their award-winning team is dedicated to helping you make the most of every moment, which is why the property is currently offering a Foodies’ Escape Package!
+The promo was created to allow visitors to get a taste of Costa Mesa’s culinary scene, starting with a $75 food and beverage credit per day at the hotel’s AAA Three-Diamond restaurant, Silver Trumpet Restaurant and Bar, and a complimentary bottle of sparkling wine upon checking in.

 Coffee: Work in Progress